zopefoundation/grokcore.layout/src/grokcore/layout/README.txt

 =============
-megrok.layout
+grokcore.layout
 =============

-The `megrok.layout` package provides a simple way to write view components which can be included into a defined layout.
+The `grokcore.layout` package provides a simple way to write view components which can be included into a defined layout.
 It turns around two main components : the Page and the Layout.